 Dilemmas

-The questions are dilemmas with two options such as "Would you rather live a hundred years in the future or a hundred years in the past?"
+1.2 The questions are dilemmas with two options such as "Would you rather live in poverty in a world of love and peace, or in luxury in a world of hate and war?"

 Points are scored as follows: